 Who can claim: Self-employed individuals or a member of a partnership (as long as certain eligibility criteria are met, see below).
 Limited companies and trusts are not entitled to claim.

-How much can be claimed: The third grant will be calculated as 80% of the average of three months of trading profits, up to a maximum of £7,500.
-The level of the fourth SEISS grant is to be kept under review and will be set in due course.
+How much can be claimed: The third grant was calculated as 80% of the average of three months of trading profits, up to a maximum of £7,500.
+The first grant was 80% up to a maximum of £7,500, the second grant was 70% up to a maximum of £6,570.
+The level of the fourth SEISS grant will be announced at the Spring Budget on 3 March 2021

 Subject to eligibility, the second, third and the fourth grants can be claimed even if previous grants were not claimed.

 When can claims be made: The online claims portal for the third grant closed on 29 January 2021.
 Details of the fourth grant will be announced at the Spring Budget on 3 March.

 When will grants be paid: Grants are paid within six working days of the claim being submitted.